alexwlchan/alexwlchan.net/src/_articles/2018/2018-12-27-reading-a-utf8-encoded-csv.md

 ---
+layout: article
 date: 2018-12-27 17:38:55 +00:00
-layout: post
+title: Notes on reading a UTF-8 encoded CSV in Python
 summary: Some notes on trying to do this in a way that supports both Python 2 and 3, and the frustration of doing so.
-tags:
-  - python
-  - unicode
-title: Notes on reading a UTF-8 encoded CSV in Python
-old_syntax_highlighting: true
+topic: Python
 ---

 Here's a problem I solved today: I have a CSV file to parse which contained UTF-8 strings, and I want to parse it using Python.